29 Native Plants For North Carolina Gardens

 The leaves themselves stay green throughout the year.
 In mid-summer, a tall flower spike appears, covered with a mass of large, showy, white blooms which attract butterflies.

-Adam’s needle does best in full sun but also tolerates some light shade.
-This plant needs dry to medium moisture, well-drained soil, although it is not too picky about soil quality.
+These North Carolina native plants do best in full sun but also tolerate some light shade.
+They need dry to medium moisture, well-drained soil, although they are not too picky about soil quality.
 Yucca is a tough plant that is tolerant of drought, deer, and rabbits.

 American Beautyberry